ibnfirnas/khatus/README.md

 -----

 - store data with rrdtool
-- report detailed status upon request (to a terminal)
-    - use color to indicate age of data
 - monitor tracking numbers (17track should be easiest to get started with)
 - monitor stock prices
 - monitor some item price(s) at some store(s) (Amazon, etc.)